 If treatment categories explain what patients travel for, motivation explains why.
 Some medical tourism is cost-driven.
 Some is access-driven, especially when waiting lists are long.
 Some is expertise-driven, where patients seek clinics that specialize heavily in one procedure.
 And some is experience-driven, where patients value privacy, hospitality, and highly coordinated support.

 For many people, the real answer is a blend of all four.
 They want a better price, but not at the expense of safety.
 They want to move quickly, but not feel rushed.
-They want transformation, but with the reassurance of accredited hospitals, clear communication, and aftercare that does not end when the flight home begins.
+They want transformation, but with the reassurance of accredited hospitals, clear communication, and aftercare.
+In all of these cases, the critical factors remain the same: accredited hospitals, experienced specialists, honest candidacy assessment, and structured aftercare.

 Which type is right for you?